 If your cat is on medications which could have triggered pemphigus, your veterinarian will look for alternatives, if possible.

-If bacterial infection is present:
+If a bacterial infection is present:

-Oral antibiotics may be necessary to treat any secondary bacterial infections.
+Topical or oral antibiotics may be necessary to treat any secondary bacterial infections.

 Follow your veterinarian’s instructions carefully and administer all medications as prescribed.